 This form is intended for Olmsted County businesses (added 1/7/21)

 Olmsted County continues to provide vaccinations to those identified in priority groups as established by the MN Department of Health.
 Vaccines are not provided on a first come first serve basis.
-Filling out this form helps us identify what priority group your agency falls under and who to contact once we are ready to administer the vaccination for the priority group you fall in.
-Moving from one phase to another will depend on vaccine supply and how many people are getting vaccinated, so it is hard to estimate when one phase will end, and another will begin.
+This form helps us to quickly contact your business once we are ready to administer the vaccination for the priority group you fall in as soon as vaccine is available.

 More information can be found at www.health.state.mn.us/diseases/coronavirus/vaccine.

 Please complete the form below if you are an Olmsted County business.